granadahfg/granadahfg.github.io/index.md

 Quinoa is native to the andean plateau, meaning only Ecuador, Bolivia, and Peru have the adequate climate cultivate.
 Despite Peru and Bolivia being the main producers worldwide, it is not until 2011 that Peru enters the market, highly increasing their production and becoming the main exporters by 2014.

 From 2014 to 2016 most of the increasing Peruvian quinoa production was exported to other countries.
 During this period, the amount of quinoa per person, produced for national markets, stayed relatively constant despite population growth.
-An analysis of household expenditures of Peruvian families showed that increasing global quinoa prices had modest economic repercussions within the country[^4].
+An analysis of household expenditures of Peruvian families showed that increasing global quinoa prices had modest economic repercussions within the country[^6].

-[^4]: Bellemare, Marc F., Johanna Fajardo-Gonzalez, and Seth R. Gitter.
+[^6]: Bellemare, Marc F., Johanna Fajardo-Gonzalez, and Seth R. Gitter.
 "Foods and fads: The welfare impacts of rising quinoa prices in Peru."
 World Development 112 (2018): 163-179.

+{%
+  include header.html
+  text="Conclusion"
+  url="assets/img/road.jpg"
+%}

+The path crops take to your plate are diverse.
+The reasons why they take this journey are even more diverse.

+The list of items that we analyzed is not exhaustive.
+Their trade routes are affected by factors unique to each of them, however, these all share a trend.
+Food is affected by globalization.
+What people produce, on a global scale, has not changed.
+What has changed is how much and for who.
+Technological improvements have made the global market more accessible than ever.
+With growing incentives to trade local products, countries have been opening up their borders.
+For an an ever smaller world, the repercussions have been large.